Wastewater Surveillance

 How does wastewater surveillance work?

 NYSDOH works with a network of partners to collect and store wastewater samples.
-Once samples are collected, NYSDOH and its partners work with CDC, who conduct PCR testing for poliovirus and perform sequence analysis to understand if polio is present, if the type of poliovirus present is of concern, and if the strain identified is genetically-linked to the case of paralytic polio identified in Rockland County.
+Once samples are collected, NYSDOH and its partners work with the NYSDOH Wadsworth Center, which conducts PCR testing for poliovirus and coordinates with CDC to perform sequence analysis to confirm if poliovirus is present, if the type of poliovirus present is of concern, and if the strain identified is genetically-linked to the case of paralytic polio identified in Rockland County in 2022.
 All samples reported are samples of concern, meaning they are types of poliovirus that can cause paralysis in humans.

 What are the results of the wastewater findings so far?